String dynamics in NS5-F1-P geometries: Two-point correlation function

-From a fivebrane perspective, the cap in the geometry comes because the fivebranes are forced to separate slightly onto their Coulomb branch by the angular momentum they carry.
+From a fivebrane perspective, the cap in the supertube geometry comes because the fivebranes are forced to separate slightly onto their Coulomb branch by the angular momentum they carry.
 While $\nfive\ge2$ coincident fivebranes generate a geometrical linear dilaton throat that strings can propagate down, there is no perturbative worldsheet description of individual isolated fivebranes; thus when a perturbative string travels radially down the throat far enough that it should start resolving the individual fivebrane sources, and getting close enough to the sources that the string coupling should become large, a low-energy probe of this sort instead meets the cap in the effective geometry and is reflected back.
 In the smeared geometry, the running of the dilaton cuts off at the attractor value $Q_1=Q_5$ set by the background charges, \ie\ \be \gstr^2 = \frac{\nfive}{\none } V_4 \;, \ee and one may regard this effective string coupling as a proxy for how close to the fivebrane sources the probe is able to reach.
-At sufficiently large radial momentum, however, strings again begin to explore the strong coupling region near fivebrane sources, as the further into the Liouville wall a probe travels, the larger the effective string coupling it sees.
+At sufficiently large radial momentum, however, strings begin to explore even closer to the strong coupling region near fivebrane sources -- the further into the Liouville wall a probe travels, the larger the effective string coupling it sees (since the Liouville description still has a linear dilaton even in the cap region).
 Thus the structure ``beyond the cap'' proposed in~\cite{Giveon:2015cma} may be thought of in the present context as a feature of the stringy substructure of the supertube source, closer to the fivebrane source than low-energy probes can reach.
 Probes which can see this substructure provide a diagnostic of the strong-coupling physics that lurks there.

 Two classes of scattering states which can access this substructure were discussed above.
 Supergravity modes in the continuous series (discussed in Section~\ref{sec:supergravity}) have energies and radial momenta $|\jsl|>\sqrt\nfive$ of order $\Ry^0$; these states decouple in the AdS decoupling limit, which retains only energies that scale as $\Ry^{-1}$.
 In addition, winding states have a useful role to play.
 Naively their energies are of order $w_y \Ry$, however this energy cost has already been paid for by the change in background flux, as discussed above, and should not be counted against them.
 The residual energy can be small, of order $\Ry^{-1}$, while the radial momentum is large relative to the threshold for stringy effects if $w_y\gg k$; see Eqs.\;\eq{lambdaSoln} and \eq{eq:bound-scat}.
 In other words, winding strings which are nearly BPS relative to the background can be light relative to the overall mass of the background, and so remain part of the spectrum in the AdS decoupling limit; however they also have a large inertia, and thus serve to probe the stringy aspects of the supertube such as structure ``beyond the cap''.